swells/notes/README.md

 ### Validation errors

 Validation errors are used to ensure that only valid data is sent on a request.
-A standared `ValidationError` will be raised when provided
+These errors will be raised when user provided values are incorrect and will always display within the context of the action.

 ### Request errors